blikkie/northwest/README.md

 Clone this repo and perform `yarn install`.
 It is assumed you have an up to date version of nodejs and yarn installed.

 ## Running tests
-You can run test by running `yarn test`
+You can run tests by running `yarn test`